RackEmApp/releasenotes/README.md

   - Add W/C support for comp matches
   - Change sort order for comp matches to be in date order
   - Made the player selection more tolerant to a sensitive setting
+  -
+***Platform** - 16th October 2024*
+  - Fixed issue which meant "Home team breaks first" and "Away team breaks first" were not working properly and stopping frames getting approved

 ***Platform** - 16th October 2024*
   - Added support for 2 leg team knockout matches.
 Not supported for predetermined knockouts